Ashrafullislam/email-pass-authentication/README.md

 # Email-Password-Varification and Reset a new Password if user forget her password
 # Projects create steps:
-#.npx-create-react-app project name
+#npx-create-react-app project name
-#.go to firebase > go to console and click create a projects
+#go to firebase > go to console and click create a projects
 #.Register the app
 #.Click one  app>Authentication>Signin method>enable email-verification>
 #.install firebase and firebase app import code copy and paste projects> src> Firebase.init.js and export app;